 So what does this mean?
-Well, look down at #6.

-Merriam-Webster defines Landlord as the owner of property (such as land, houses, or apartments) that is leased or rented to another.
+Merriam-Webster defines a Landlord as the owner of property (such as land, houses, or apartments) that is leased or rented to another.

-Wikipedia defines Property Manager as a person or firm charged with operating a real estate property for a fee, when the owner is unable to personally attend to such details, or is not interested in doing so.
+Wikipedia defines a Property Manager as a person or firm charged with operating a real estate property for a fee, when the owner is unable to personally attend to such details, or is not interested in doing so.

-So the Rental Protection Agency reports that the increasing growth rate of new landlords means about 544 individuals are entering the rental market as landlords every day.
+The Rental Protection Agency reports that the increasing growth rate of new landlords means about 544 individuals are entering the rental market as landlords every day.